Snow Days For a Small Business?

 That being said, your number-one priority should be the health and safety of your greatest assets: your employees.
 Requiring employees to report to the office on days with snowy, icy roads hurts office morale to say the least.
 Calling for an in-office workday when schools are closed due to inclement weather can create hardship for working parents.
 As a business owner, this is a difficult line to walk.
 Use your judgement and make sure no one is putting themselves in danger.

 Knowing When to Pay

-- Hourly (non-exempt) employees need only be paid for hours worked.
+- Hourly (non-exempt) employees need to be paid for hours worked.
 If you close your business for a day, requiring hourly employees to stay home, you are not required to pay those employees for that day.

-- Salaried (exempt) employees who are willing and able to work (and have worked at least a few minutes during the payroll week) must be paid their salary each day your office is closed due to inclement weather.
+- Salaried (exempt) employees who are willing and able to work (and have worked at least a few minutes during the payroll week) must be paid their salary each day the office is closed due to inclement weather.
 The same holds true for exempt employee who stays home on a snow day, but does an hour or two of work from home.

 Making a Plan